FAA Recreational Exam for Drone Pilots (TRUST) – What You Need to Know

 Among the provisions of Section 44809 is the requirement for recreational drone pilots to take an “aeronautical knowledge and safety test.”
 This is not yet implemented but the FAA has been working with various stakeholders in the past couple of years to develop the test.

-Once TRUST becomes a requirement, all recreational drone pilots will be expected to carry proof of their passage of the knowledge test while flying.
-Right now, the FAA has released no guidelines yet on what drone pilots are expected to know to pass the test.
+All recreational drone pilots are expected to carry proof of their passage of the knowledge test while flying.

 Why is recreational drone pilot testing necessary?

 This new requirement for recreational drone pilots to get tested was likely borne out of several factors.
 The most pressing is the fact that drone-related incidents happen almost daily, and a large portion of these incidents involve pilots flying “recreationally.”

 A case can be made that some of these cases stem from deliberately malicious behavior.
 However, it cannot be discounted that some pilots simply do not know the dangers of flying over people or are not familiar with the concept of airspace classes.

 In the last few years, the federal government did not see it necessary for recreational drone pilots to go through a test.
 This is because recreational drone pilots were lumped in with the rest of the model airplane community – a mostly self-regulated community.
 These flight clubs not only provided safe areas for RC flight clubs but also gave training and education to their members.

 The problem comes from the fact that the number of drone pilots has grown very fast in the last couple of years.
 The FAA estimates that there are now more than 500,000 drones in the US that have been registered for recreational use.
 Obviously, not all of these recreational drone pilots are members of hobby flight clubs.